pc2/sus-compiler/philosophy/latency.md

 # Latency Counting
 For state see [state](state.md)

+A short video on how Latency Counting is used is here: ![Latency Counting in the SUS Compiler [LATTE24]](https://youtu.be/7P0BvXSHLpY)

 ## Theory
 Inserting latency registers on every path that requires them is an incredibly tedious job.
 Especicially if one has many signals that have to be kept in sync for every latency register added.
 This is why I propose a terse pipelining notation.
 Simply add the `reg` keyword to any critical path and any paths running parallel to it will get latency added to compensate.
 This is accomplished by adding a 'latency' field to every path.
 Starting from an arbitrary starting point, all locals connected to it can then get an 'absolute' latency value, where locals dependent on multiple paths take the maximum latency of their source paths.
 From this we can then recompute the path latencies to be exact latencies, and add the necessary registers.